Discover the Red City: A Curated Marrakech Travel Guide for the Modern Explorer

 Day trips from Marrakech: Atlas Mountains and Essaouira

-While Marrakech has plenty to offer on its own, there are also several amazing day trips that are worth considering during your visit.
+While Marrakech has plenty to offer, several fantastic day trips are worth considering during your visit.
 Two popular destinations are the Atlas Mountains and the coastal town of Essaouira.

 - Atlas Mountains: Located just a short drive from Marrakech, the Atlas Mountains offer stunning natural beauty and a chance to explore traditional Berber villages and lifestyles.
 Some popular activities in the Atlas Mountains include hiking, horseback riding, and visiting local markets and farms.